0sidewalkenforcer0/UnKGCP/README.md

 ## Overview

-This project provides implementations and experiments for reasoning over uncertain knowledge graphs, with an emphasis on statistical guarantees.
+This project provides implementations and experiments for reasoning over uncertain knowledge graphs with statistical guarantees.

 ## Backbone Models